Title Date Summary

 Public Relations News Release 1951:329, p.1

-231 Twenty of the fifty fall quarter graduates of the college are entering the teaching profession, according to a report from Raymond J. Schlicher
+231 Twenty of the fifty fall quarter graduates are entering the teaching profession, according to a report from Raymond J. Schlicher

 232 Karl M. Holvik announces that the concert band will play eleven compositions on Sunday, January 13th